-He sits atop the list of world’s wealthiest actors with his net worth of $950 million.
-And, just to put that in comparison, Tom Cruise sits number three in the world at $570 million.
-And Johnny Depp at number five at $400 million.
+Just to put that in perspective, Tom Cruise sits at number three in the world among actors with a net worth of $570 million.
+Poor Johnny Depp clocks in at number five with a measly $400 million.

-So, how did Jerry amass such a huge fortune?
+So, how did Jerry Seinfeld's net worth reach such dizzying heights?

 It wasn't always that way for Jerry.
 In fact, he shared a story in his 2002 documentary, Comedian, that I will never forget.

 In his 2002 documentary, Jerry tells a story of when he was a broke, struggling comedian in the 1970s.
-And, he was kinda dabbling with it here and there a couple days a week.
+He was dabbling in stand-up here and there a couple of days a week.
 He was getting the odd gig and actually being paid in food—not in money—for these gigs.

 Everything changed for him on a warm, sunny afternoon in New York City when he saw some construction workers finishing up their lunch break, picking themselves up, and trudging back to work.

-Now, there’s some people who will just say, “Well, Jerry was just talented.
+Now, there are some people who will just say, "Well, Jerry was just talented.
 You know the path to success was just laid out for him.
-He was just gifted as a comedian.”
+He was just gifted as a comedian."

 Nothing could be further from the truth.